Agraw-Mindaye/am3525-CS388-001/MealPlanner/README.md

 ### App Evaluation

-- **Category:** Health & Wellness
+  - **Category**: Health & Wellness
-- **Mobile:** Mobile is essential for planning meals on the go and referencing shopping lists in stores.
+	- **Mobile**: Mobile is essential for planning meals on the go and referencing shopping lists in stores.
-- **Story:**  Helps manage personal finances and encourages financial responsibility by showing users where they spend the most.
+	- **Story**: The app simplifies meal preparation, saves time, and encourages healthier eating habits.
-- **Market**: College students, young professionals, and just about anyone seeking to manage their budget effectively.
+	- **Market**: Targeted towards families, busy individuals, or anyaone looking to eat healthier.
-- **Habit**: Users log expenses throughout the day and check weekly summaries.
+	- **Habit**: Users interact with the app weekly to plan meals and daily to track nutrition.
-- **Scope**: V1 would allow users to input expenses and categorize them.
-V2 could generate charts and graphs for trends.
-V3 might add receipt scanning.
-V4 could integrate with bank accounts for automatic categorization.
+	- **Scope**: V1 would allow users to create meal plans and shopping lists.
+V2 could add nutritional tracking.
+V3 might include recipe recommendations based on dietary preferences.

 ## Product Spec